7sharp9/ReQuetzal/docs/syntax.md

 ### Active matches
 F# has a notion of [Active patterns](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns)

-What we can define is an active match which is essentially a function that taked the target type followed by any other parameters which will result in a boolean result.
+We can define what is called an active match which is a function that expects the target type followed by any other parameters which will result in a boolean result.

 ```fsharp
 record Soldier =